 Melt the wax in a double boiler, add a fragrance if desired, then support the wick standing in the teacup while carefully filling the cup with wax.
 As the wax cools, it will contract and form a well.
 You can add more melted wax of the same color or add a second shade.
 Beware of cups with obvious cracking; the hot wax may cause them to shatter.

 Arts and crafts — and a hodgepodge of Mod Podge

-With even the most basic artistic skills, you can create well-loved gifts.
+With even the most basic artistic skills, you can create budget Christmas gifts.
 Here is a list of possibilities to trigger your creativity.

 32. Homemade hand warmer.
 Live in a cold climate?
 Give your friends the gift of warmth with a homemade hand warmer you personally made for them.
 If you know how to make a beanbag, you know how to make a hand warmer.
 Use wool, cashmere or felt material; but instead of filling the bags with beans, fill them with ceramic pie weights.
 To use these toasty treasures, simply microwave them for a couple of minutes and then slip them in your pockets.

 33. Tote bag pocket inserts.
 For those with decent sewing skills, make a tote bag even more user-friendly by sewing an insertable pocket for tote bags.
 Attaching the pocket to the tote bag straps from the inside will hold the pocket in place while creating another area of storage in the bag.